Ecommerce Personalization Blog

 2. Lifecycle Marketing Messages

-The second component of lifecycle marketing are the actual messages you send.
+The second component of lifecycle marketing is messages.
+Messages are what you actually send to your customer.

 Like triggers, messages take many forms.